-The value of the Renminbi against the U.S. Dollar and other foreign currencies fluctuates from time to time and is affected by changes in the PRC and international political and economic conditions and by many other factors.
-In August 2015, the PBoC implemented changes to the way it calculates the midpoint against the U.S. Dollar to take into account market-maker quotes before announcing the daily midpoint.
-This change, and others that might be implemented in the future, might increase the volatility in the value of the Renminbi against other currencies.
-All payments of interest and principal with respect to Renminbi Notes will be made in Renminbi unless RMB Currency Event is specified in the applicable Final Terms and a RMB Currency Event occurs, in which case payment will be made in U.S. Dollars.
-As a result, the value of these Renminbi payments in U.S. Dollars or other foreign currency terms might vary with the prevailing exchange rates in the marketplace.
-If the value of the Renminbi depreciates against the U.S. Dollar or other applicable foreign currencies, then the value of an investor's investment in Renminbi Notes in terms of the U.S. Dollar or other applicable foreign currency will decline.
+The value of the Renminbi against the U.S. dollar and other foreign currencies fluctuates from time to time and is affected by changes in the PRC and international political and economic conditions and by many other factors.
+On 11 December 2015, the China Foreign Exchange Trade System (the "CFETS"), a sub-institutional organisation of the PBoC, published the CFETS Renminbi exchange rate index for the first time, which weighs the Renminbi based upon 13 currencies, to guide the market in order to measure the Renminbi exchange rate.
+This change, and others that might be implemented, might increase the volatility in the value of the Renminbi against other currencies.
+All payments of interest and principal with respect to Renminbi Notes will be made in Renminbi unless the RMB Currency Event is specified as being applicable in the applicable Final Terms, and a RMB Currency Event occurs, in which case payment will be made in U.S. dollars converted at the spot rate.
+As a result, the value of these Renminbi payments in U.S. dollars or other foreign currency terms might vary with the prevailing exchange rates in the marketplace.
+If the value of the Renminbi depreciates against the U.S. dollar or other applicable foreign currencies, then the value of any investment in Renminbi Notes in terms of the U.S. dollar or other applicable foreign currency will decline.